neofodere/nsave/README.md

 <img src="images/logo_nsave.png" width="550" height="auto">

 ## 📖 Description
 nSAVE is a software tool developed by Néo Foderé de Frutos.
-It works by automatically capturing snapshots via the Internet Archive's Wayback Machine to preserve FODSOFT™ websites.
+It is designed to preserve and maintain the official FODSOFT™ website and other related sites by automatically capturing snapshots through the Internet Archive’s Wayback Machine.

 ## 📁 Project structure
 `src/nsave.sh`: A Bash script that sends multiple websites to the ***Internet Archive’s Wayback Machine***.
 It loops through a list of URLs, waits a random delay for each one, and triggers an archive request in parallel.